circleguard/circleguard/README.md

 ## Contributing

-If you would like to contribute to Circleguard, join our discord and ask what you can help with, or take a look at the [open issues for circleguard](https://github.com/circleguard/circleguard/issues) and [circlecore](https://github.com/circleguard/circlecore/issues).
-We're happy to work with you if you have any questions!

-You can also help out by opening issues for bugs or feature requests, which helps us and others keep track of what needs to be done next.
+Join [our discord](https://discord.gg/VNnkTjm) and ask how you can help, or look around for open issues which interest you and tackle those.
+We welcome PR requests!

 ## Links